What's so special about the watch?

 That this guy survived the ages is a pretty big deal.
 Complications like these are notoriously hard to service and repair, with watch makers having to salvage parts from the corpses of existing movements.
 Even here in Singapore, there are few who would willingly service or repair these complete calendar chronograph watches.

-According to its last owner, the watch has undergone servicing within the year, and my testing of its time telling and chronograph functions seem to indicate that the watch functions well.
+I bought this watch when it was serviced within the year, and my testing of its time telling and chronograph functions seem to indicate that the watch functions well.

 This piece blands a dress watch appeal with elements of a functional sports chronograph.
-The rose gold plated case is also at a modern 37mm, made even larger by the nicely domed acrylic crystal.
-What's also worth noticing is the excellent patina on the dial, a slight salmon tint complementing the rose gold on the case.
+The case is also at a modern 37mm, made even larger by the nicely domed acrylic crystal.
+What's also worth noticing is the excellent patina on the dial, a slight salmon tint.

 What are the functions of the watch?